Thematic Investing: ESG, Clean Energy, and Innovation Funds

 Clean energy regime example:

-The durable lesson: If you buy a theme after significant outperformance, you're likely buying at a regime peak.
+The rule that survives: If you buy a theme after significant outperformance, you’re likely buying at a regime peak.
 The comfortable entry (when everyone agrees the theme is obvious) is usually the wrong entry.

 When Thematic Investing Makes Sense